-ICRAR’s engineering program is supported by 14 core team members with specialisations in antenna design, electromagnetic compatibility and radio-frequency systems.A similar number of “technical astronomers” work alongside the engineers.
+ICRAR’s engineering program is supported by team members with specialisations in antenna design, digital signal processing, electromagnetic compatibility and radio-frequency systems.A number of “technical astronomers” work alongside the engineers.
 The program is integral to ICRAR’s aim to participate in the end-to-end design, construction, data processing and science extraction for the SKA.
-Our broad and world-class capabilities in both radio astronomy and engineering have been demonstrated through the successful delivery of the Murchison Widefield Array (MWA) and two SKA verification systems.
+Our broad and world-class capabilities in both radio astronomy and engineering have been demonstrated through the successful delivery of the Murchison Widefield Array (MWA) and several SKA verification systems.
 These engineering feats are pivotal in guiding the SKA’s low-frequency design.

 ICRAR boasts a world-class radio astronomy engineering laboratory at our Curtin University node.
 This $3m laboratory was established in 2009 to support Research & Development and MWA activities and has been developed progressively.
 The cutting-edge facilities allow engineers to build and test components before they are deployed at the Murchison Radio-astronomy Observatory, acting as an interface between ideas and the real world.
 The laboratory houses world-class technology in radio-frequency test and measurement equipment, antenna design systems, electromagnetic compatibility testing, and low-noise microwave engineering.